Consistent order estimation and minimal penalties: Introduction

 Let $(X_k)_{k\ge 1}$ be a sequence of random variables whose distribution $f^\star$ lies in one of a nested family of models $(\mathcal{M}_q)_{q\ge 1}$, indexed (and ordered) by the integers.
 We define the model order as the smallest index $q^\star$ such that the true distribution $f^\star$ lies in the corresponding model class.
 The model order typically determines the most parsimonious representation of the true distribution of the underlying model (for example, it might determine the parametrization of the model which has the smallest possible dimension).
 On the other hand, the model order often has a concrete interpretation in terms of the modelling of the underlying phenomenon (for example, the estimation of the number of clusters in a data set, or the number of regimes in an economic time series).
 Therefore, the problem of estimating the model order from observed data is of significant practical, as well as theoretical, interest.

-Of course, a satisfactory solution to this problem must provide an estimation method that does not assume prior knowledge on the underlying unknown distribution $f^\star$.
+Of course, a satisfactory solution to this problem must provide an estimation method that does not assume prior knowledge on the unknown distribution $f^\star$.
 In particular, prior bounds on model order and on parameter sets should be avoided.
 Yet, in this light, even one of the most widely used model selection criteria---the Bayesian Information Criterion (BIC) of Schwarz---is poorly understood.
 The chief motivation for the use of BIC (as opposed to other model selection criteria, such as Akaike's Information Criterion) is that it is expected to yield a strongly consistent estimator of the model order.
-However, as is pointed out by Csisz{\'a}r and Shields \cite{CS00}, almost all existing consistency proofs assume a prior upper bound on the order as well as compactness of the underlying parameter sets.
-This is hardly satisfactory from the theoretical point of view, and provides little confidence in the basic motivation for this method.
-More delicate questions, such as the minimal penalty that yields a strongly consistent order estimator in the absence of a prior bound on the order, also remain open (the problem of identifying the minimal penalty, which minimizes the probability of underestimating the model order, was also raised in \cite{CS00}).
+However, almost all existing consistency proofs assume a prior upper bound on the order as well as compactness of the parameter set.
+As is emphasized by Csisz{\'a}r and Shields \cite{CS00}, this is hardly satisfactory from the theoretical point of view, and provides little confidence in the basic motivation for this method.
+More delicate questions, such as the minimal penalty that yields a consistent order estimator in absence of a prior bound on the order, remain open (the problem of identifying the minimal penalty, which minimizes the probability of underestimating the order, is also raised in \cite{CS00}).